The Dublin and Wicklow Hills

-A changing collection of photographs by Greville Edwards from the Dublin Mountains, the high ‘green collar’ that frames the southside of the city.
+A changing collection of photographs by Greville Edwards from the Dublin and Wicklow Hills, the high ‘green collar’ that frames the southside of the city.

 The mountains are primarily composed of granite surrounded by an envelope of mica–schist and much older rocks such as quartzite.
 They were pushed up during the Caledonian orogeny at the start of the Devonian period and form part of the Leinster Chain, the largest continuous area of granite in Ireland and Britain.
 The mountains owe much of their present topography to the effects of the last ice age, which deepened the valleys and created corrie and ribbon lakes.
 Copper and lead have been the main metals mined in the mountains and a brief gold rush occurred in the 18th century.
 Several major river systems have their source in the mountains, such as the Liffey, Dargle, Slaney and Avoca rivers.
 Powerscourt Waterfall is the tallest in Ireland at 121 metres (397 feet).
 A number of these rivers have been harnessed to create reservoirs for drinking water for Dublin and its surroundings. – from Wikipedia with thanks.